Library

 • Electrolytes are the salts and metallic components that are dissolved within the blood serum (serum is the liquid portion of blood).
 The electrolytes of greatest clinical importance are sodium, potassium, chloride, bicarbonate, phosphorus, and calcium.
 It is important to detect changes in electrolyte concentrations so that these changes can be treated before the situation becomes severe or life-threatening.

-• Serum iron tests are indicated when the results from a complete blood count indicate that your pet is anemic and that the red blood cells are microcytic and hypochromic.
-Because blood is a rich source of iron, chronic external blood loss can lead to iron deficiency anemia.
+• Serum iron tests are indicated when the results from a complete blood count (CBC) indicate that your pet is anemic (meaning they have decreased red blood cell numbers and/or decreased hemoglobin) and that the red blood cells are microcytic (smaller than usual) and hypochromic (contain less hemoglobin than usual).
 Tests to assess iron deficiency require a single blood sample that is sent to a veterinary referral laboratory.
-Additional tests such as serum biochemistry profile, urinalysis, and fecal evaluation are also used as screening tests to determine the cause or source of the chronic blood loss.

-• Serum contains a large number of proteins that perform diverse functions which include providing cellular nutrition, defending against infections, playing a role in inflammation, and acting as hormones or enzymes.
+• Serum contains many proteins that perform diverse functions, which include providing cellular nutrition, defending against infections, playing a role in inflammation, and acting as hormones or enzymes.
 Protein electrophoresis is a specialized test that analyzes specific groups of proteins in the blood serum and measures how much of each group of protein is present.
 The results of the analysis help diagnose specific diseases, such as infection and some types of cancer.

 • A biopsy is one of the more common diagnostic procedures performed in cats.
 Biopsies provide valuable insight into the type of cells in an abnormal area of skin or a skin growth and whether the growth poses a more serious health threat to your pet.
 Either the entire mass or a small representative section of skin is removed and submitted to a veterinary pathologist, who will perform a histopathology analysis.
 The pathologist will attempt to determine the nature of the lesion, identify the type of cells and their relationship to each other, as well as any evidence of malignancy.